 - For information when Stanford University students, staff or faculty travel to foreign countries on university business, refer to Policy: International Travel.

 Depending upon the type of activity to be performed and type of payment to be made, it may be necessary for Stanford to apply for an entry visa (generally a J-1 visa) on the visitor's behalf.
 The visa on which the visitor enters the country is one factor that determines the type of payment that can be made.
-Immigration regulations prohibit or limit payments to visitors entering on most visa types, including tourist (B-2 or WT), business (B-1 or WB) and diplomatic visas (A-1 or A-2).
+Immigration regulations prohibit or limit payments to visitors entering on most visa types, including tourist (B-2 or WT), business (B-1 or WB), diplomatic visas (A-1 or A-2) and visas sponsored by another U.S. institution.
 Stanford must comply with these regulations and visitors are also responsible for complying with the terms of their visa and the associated payment restrictions.

 Refer to Resource: Passport and Visa Services.